We are adding the recipe to your Recipe Box.

 - Cover loosely and chill at least 4 hours before serving.

 - Mascarpone cheese is a soft, sweet Italian cheese, similar in consistency to soft cream cheese.
-Commonly used in dips and in sweet dishes like tiramisu, it's generally found in the cheese section of the supermarket.
+It's commonly used in dips and in sweet dishes like tiramisu and can generally be found in the cheese section of your supermarket.

 - Tiramisu is a huge favorite in our Test Kitchen!
-If you love it as much as we do, you'll also want to try our Tiramisu Pancakes!
+If you love it as much as we do, you'll also want to try our Tiramisu Pancakes and Tiramisu Trifle!

 - Love this Tiramisu Cake recipe?
 Then you'll wanna check out our collection of 8 Easy Italian Dessert Recipes!